alikirilova/restaurant_managment_project_2025/README.md

 workdays.txt: Keeps track of daily orders.
 It's witten in the following format:
 "date

 order-price

 order-price

 date

 order-price"
+(no empty lines inbetween)
 storage.txt: Stores amounts of the products in grams (only aggs and tortillas are as count) .
 It's witten in the following format:
 "product=amount

 product=amount"
+(no empty lines inbetween)
 profits.txt: Stores profit reports for different days.
 It's witten in the following format:
 "date-profit"
+(no empty lines inbetween)